Kubuxu/scm-entity/README.md

 Copyright © 2016 Jakub Sztandera <k.sztandera@protonmail.ch>

 This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To But It's Not My Fault, Version1 as published by Ben McGinnes.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To But It's Not My Fault, Version 1 as published by Ben McGinnes.
 See the LICENSE file for more details.
 ```